egberts/vim-nftables/doc/vimscript-syntax.md

 spec, then the massive work for two becomes a single point of work and quickly extensible to many other file formats for this Vim/Neovim editor family:

-In short, my mission:
+In layman terms, my mission:

-* read a EBNF, write this transformer, and generate vimscript syntax files.
+* read a EBNF, write this transformer, and generate syntax files (here, vimscript, later textMate/Intelli).

+Chomskey-speaking, my mission:

+* read a CSL file of a CFG, translate CSL into a new (but meta) CFG, generate CST, read a DSL using this new CST, transform DSL.

+We cover this article's topics in the following semantic:

+1. Everything about Vim syntax
+2. Desired End-Result
+3. End-Stage Engine Required for End-Result
+4. Front-Stage Engine Required for that End-Stage Engine
+5. Conclusion

-Subset of Vimscript
+Vimscript
 =========
+Jumping to the end-result of my desired transformer tool, Vimscript `syntax` commands is used to conduct syntax highlighting of the text content found in its editor buffer.

+Vimscript `syntax` command is part of the Vim/NeoVim scripting language set.

 Scripting language within family of Vi editors is actually two families of Vi scripting: Vimscript and NeoVim script language.
 Many things are found in both set of languages.